apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 has a stronger thread safety model (possibly unintentionally).
 This fact is relied upon in Apache HBase, as discovered in HADOOP-11708.
-Implementations SHOULD be thread safe. *Note*: even the `DFSOutputStream` synchronization model permits the output stream to `close()`'d while awaiting an acknowledgement from datanode or namenode writes in an `hsync()` operation.
+Implementations SHOULD be thread safe. *Note*: even the `DFSOutputStream` synchronization model permits the output stream to have `close()` invoked while awaiting an acknowledgement from datanode or namenode writes in an `hsync()` operation.

 ## Consistency and Visibility